Indezine Logo

 Figure 2: Use Presenter View option

-Alternatively, you can access the Slide Show tab of the Ribbon and click the Presenter View button as shown highlighted in red within Figure 3.
+Alternatively, you can access the Slide Show tab of the Ribbon and click the Presenter view button, as shown highlighted in red within Figure 3, below.

 Figure 3: Presenter View button

-Either of the above options brings up PowerPoint 365's Presenter View, as previously shown in Figure 1, and again in Figure 4, below.
+Either of the above options brings up PowerPoint 365's Presenter view, as shown in Figure 1 previously on this page and in Figure 4, below.

 Figure 4: Presenter view interface

-We explain all these features, and more next, as marked above in Figure 4.
+We explain all these features, and more, as marked above in Figure 4.

 Here you find three options: